HimesGroup/BMIN503_Final_Project/README.md

 # BMIN503/EPID600 Final Project

-This repository contains templates for your final written report and GitHub repository.
+This repository contains templates for the final written report and GitHub repository.
 Follow the instructions below to clone this repository, and then turn in your final project's code via a pull request to this repository.

 1. To start, **fork** this BMIN503_Final_Project repository.
 1. **Clone** the forked repository to your computer.